PelagusWallet/pelagus-docs/docs/develop/get-started/user-accounts.md

 Within Quai Network, user accounts are the fundamental building block of the network.
 They act as an abstracted form of identification, to sign transactions and messages, and interact with applications.

+Quai Network utilizes a **sharded address space** across its multi-chain network.
+A user's address is not only a unique identifier, but also a mapping of the shard that the user is interacting with. **Knowledge of the shard a user is on is essential** for your application and orchestrating how your users interact with the network.
+More information on Quai's sharded address space can be found in the [Quai Network Docs](https://docs.quai.network/advanced-introduction/hierarchical-structure/sharding#sharded-address-space).

+Pelagus handles Quai accounts via an **account based representation of each address with its corresponding shard**.
+Wallets may have multiple accounts, each with a unique address that maps to a specific shard in the network.
+When a user changes their "account" in the context of the wallet or your application, it typically means that they are **changing the both the shard and address** that they are connected with.
+This is important to note when handling accounts within your application.

+## Requesting Accounts

 To initiate a transaction or message signature, your application must have access to a user's accounts.
-This permission can be requested using the [`eth_requestAccounts`](../api/json-rpc-api.md#eth_request_accounts) method.

-## Requesting Accounts

 Applications should only prompt a user to grant access to their accounts **following a direct user action**, such as _click a connect button_.
 This prevents your application from spamming users with permission requests.

 Pelagus has two methods of requesting user accounts: